Sandook

-Sandook (Marathi: संदूक) is a Marathi comedy thriller film starring Sumeet Raghavan and Bharagavi Chirmuley in the lead roles.
+Sandook is a Marathi comedy thriller film starring Sumeet Raghavan and Bharagavi Chirmuley in the lead roles.
 Sumeet Raghavan is acting for the first time in a Marathi feature film.
 Sandook is a satirical comic thriller set in pre independence era in a small town.
 The protagonist Wamanrao Ashtaputre is a simple honest man who always dreams of getting rid of the British Raj.
 The film was released on 5 June 2015.